xandie985/RAGFinanceChatBot/README.md

     https://github.com/xandie985/RAGFinanceChatBot.git
     ```

-2. Create a `.env` file in the `frontend` folder with the following content:
+2. Create a `.env` file in the `frontend/src/.env` folder with the following content:

     ```env
     HF_TOKEN=